jojubart/basketball-betting-bot/architecture.md

 	5. How do you want to rank the participants?
 		- 1 point per succesfull tip => the one with the most correct guesses wins the season
-		- only the one with the most correct tips/week gets the point => the one who won the most weeks wins
-	6. Is everybody who wants to participate in the group right now?
+		- only the one with the most correct tips/week gets the point => the one who won the most weeks wins ~~6.
+Is everybody who wants to participate in the group right now?~~ (it's not possible to access all user_ids of a group)
-		- yes:
-			- save everybody's user_id to sqlite
+	6.
 		- "YOUR BETTING SEASON BEGINS NOW"
 		- send out the first polls
-		- no: "Please send /setup to begin the setup again once everybody is in the group"